Snow and Extreme Weather Procedure 2021

 - A flexible start, from 8.50am - 9.30am, will be implemented to help avoid congestion on the roads and pavements outside school and improve safety.

-- Children who are due to have a hot dinner will need to arrive with a packed lunch if Bishop Fox’s (our hot dinner provider) is closed; we will text you once we know this information.
+- Children who are due to have a hot dinner will need to arrive with a packed lunch if our Trust kitchen is closed; we will text you once we know this information.

 - It would be advisable for children to wear wellies and have spare warm clothing.